 Primary among those objectives is the establishment of five major logistics bases in the United States, which will allow us to begin initial response efforts as rapidly as possible.
 To do this we are continually forming new working relationships with FBOs, NGOs, Government agencies and aircraft owner/operators.
 The coordination of effort and intelligence that these relationships provide will serve to ensure that the assets pledged to us are utilized to maximum effect in time of need.
 For more information on our efforts to plan and prepare for future disaster responses, please select the "Our Future" tab, above.

-Please look through our site and consider joining us in both preparing for, and reacting to, future relief efforts.
-For more information, please contact us at the address to the left, via email or via telephone to (951) 491-9827.
+Please look through our site and consider joining us in both preparing for, and reacting to, future disaster response efforts.
+For more information, please contact us via email or via telephone to (951) 491-9827.

 AERObridge, in conjunction with FEMA, state and municipal authorities and various relief organizations took part in FEMA's National Level Exercise 2011 (NLE 2011) over a four day period, May 16 – 20, 2011.